FredHutch/gimap/paper.md

 # Statement of Need

 When multiple genes have the same function, a common result of evolutionary processes, it becomes challenging to isolate their true functions.
-This redundancy means that many possible therapeutic targets are missed by traditional methods that disable just one gene at a time [Parrish REF and PMID: 31652272].
+This redundancy means that many possible therapeutic targets are missed by traditional methods that disable just one gene at a time [@parrish_discovery_2021; @dekegel2019paralog].
 A more complementary approach involves disabling two genes simultaneously to reveal these backup relationships [@thompson_combinatorial_2021].

 Recent advances in CRISPR technology now allow researchers to knock out gene pairs at once, offering a powerful solution to this problem (https://pubmed.ncbi.nlm.nih.gov/31911676/).
 Although software solutions exist for single knockout CRISPR, such as MAGeCK, there is no standardized software solution for paired gene CRISPR studies [@mageck].